Repsol eyes sale of $6 billion Gas Natural stake after Shell deal

 STEADY RESULTS

-New projects in Repose's upstream business have helped it post steady results since the nationalization of its majority stake in Argentine energy company YPF (YPFD.BA) last year.
+New projects in Repsol's upstream business have helped it post steady results since the nationalisation of its majority stake in Argentine energy company YPF (YPFD.BA) last year.

 Growth at the company's LNG business, where operating profit more than doubled in the second quarter from a year earlier, also boosted results and helped compensate for a 45 percent decline in refining margins.

 The company is in the process of selling a large part of its LNG assets to Shell for $6.7 billion.
-That deal is expected to be finalized by the end of the year.
+That deal is expected to be finalised by the end of the year.

 Repsol's CCS earnings before interest and tax (EBIT) rose 4.6 percent to 979 million euros in the quarter against a poll average of 944 million.

-Net borrowing totaled 6.32 billion euros at June 30, including a preference share issue - treated as debt for accounting purposes - but excluding borrowings related to the stake in Gas Natural.
+Net borrowing totalled 6.32 billion euros at June 30, including a preference share issue - treated as debt for accounting purposes - but excluding borrowings related to the stake in Gas Natural.

 Repsol has not yet received compensation from Argentina for the nationalization of YPF.
 It continues to pursue legal action after unofficial talks over a severance package ended without an agreement last month.